parafields/parafields/paper.md

 to support both large-scale, peformance-oriented applications, as well as providing a means to quickly generate working prototypes using just a few lines.

 # Implementation

 Parafields looks back at over ten years of development history: It was first implemented as an extension to the Dune framework [@dune] for the numerical solution of partial differential equations.
-This is restriced the potential user base to users of that software framework, although there was quite some interest in the software from outside this community.
+This restricted the potential user base to users of that software framework, although there was quite some interest in the software from outside this community.
 In 2022, we started a huge refactoring: The previous C++ code base [@dune-randomfield] got rewritten to have a weaker dependency on Dune, which e.g. included a rewrite of the CMake build system [@parafields-core].
-In order to open up to a wider user base, a Python interface based written in pybind11 [@pybind11] was added.
+In order to open up to a wider user base, a Python interface written in pybind11 [@pybind11] was added.

-When engineering the Python package, we put special emphasis on the following usability aspects: Installability, customizabilility and embedding into existing user workflows.
+When engineering the Python package, we put special emphasis on the following usability aspects: Installability, customizability and embedding into existing user workflows.

 The recommended installation procedure for parafields is perfectly aligned with the state-of-the-art of the Python language: It is installable through `pip` and automatically compiles using the CMake build systen of the project through scikit-build [@scikit-build].
-Required dependency of the C++ library are automatically fetched and built in the required configuration.
+Required dependencies of the C++ library are automatically fetched and built in the required configuration.
 For sequential usage we also provide pre-compiled Python wheels.
 They are built against the sequential MPI stub library FakeMPI [@fakempi], which allows us to build the sequential and the parallel version from the same code base.
 Users that want to leverage MPI through mpi4py will instead build the package from source against their system MPI library.

 It was a goal of the design of the Python API to expose as much of the flexibility of the underlying C++ framework as possible.